 - Maintain a positive attitude – Even if you have gone through a drug rehab program before, it is important to enter treatment with a positive and hopeful attitude.
 It has been shown that people with a positive attitude are more likely to complete a drug rehab program and maintain their sobriety.

 - Be honest – There is nothing to be gained by being dishonest about your drug addiction.
 While you may feel uncomfortable sharing information you would prefer to keep private, the counselors will be in a better position to help you if you are honest with them.
 Also being honest with yourself is essential to understanding the underlying cause of the addiction and avoiding a relapse into destructive behaviors.

 - Keep going – Sobriety is a life-long commitment.
 In addition to following the advice of the counselors at the treatment center, you should endeavor to create a network of support once you leave the treatment facility.
 Joining a 12-step program is an excellent way to obtain the support and continuing education needed to maintain your sobriety.

 - With the right treatment and support, it is possible to overcome an addiction to Lorazepam.
-Contact our free national referral hotline at 1-800-928-9139 to find the best Lorazepam addiction treatment program for you.
+Contact our free national referral hotline at 1-888-287-0471 Who Answers? to find the best Lorazepam addiction treatment program for you.